xenedium/az-serverless-terraform/README.md

 # az-serverless-terraform
-Testing IaC using Terraform with Azure Serverless Functions
+Testing CI/CD with GIthub Actions & IaC with Terraform for Azure Serverless Functions

 ```bash